AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-rootpath.md

 ---
 description: Source data root path.
 Text string value.
 Absolute path or relative path segment for the root folder for all vignette, texture, image, and ICC data files referenced by this image catalog.
-seo-description: Source data root path.
-Text string value.
-Absolute path or relative path segment for the root folder for all vignette, texture, image, and ICC data files referenced by this image catalog.
-seo-title: RootPath *

 solution: Experience Manager
 title: RootPath *
-uuid: a23ea524-8ca4-47c4-83a5-64a174d8767e

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---